stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/fileformatutil/detectfileformat/_index.md

 title: Aspose::Words::FileFormatUtil::DetectFileFormat method
 linktitle: DetectFileFormat
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::FileFormatUtil::DetectFileFormat method.
-Detects and returns the information about a format of a document stored in a stream in C++.
+description: 'Aspose::Words::FileFormatUtil::DetectFileFormat method.
+Detects and returns the information about a format of a document stored in a stream in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words/fileformatutil/detectfileformat/